 User audit trails log activities performed by a specific user.
 This includes an aggregate of user metrics, visibility to which commands were initiated, and attempts to access particular information or functionality.

-A manager may check user audit trails to assure employees are doing what they should be doing.
+A manager may check user audit trails to ensure employees are doing what they should be doing.
 This data may include turnaround time and output, contributing to an audit trail of employee performance.
 More specifically, if you suspect someone is abusing privileges, a user audit trail will help identify suspicious activities and behavior.

 Workflows, Emails, and Manual Documentation